 It is important to be honest when completing the survey.
 Some people find it difficult to admit that they are struggling because it makes them feel like they're letting their families or loved ones down.
 On the contrary, asking for help is a positive step toward getting better.
 Depression can be treated successfully, but only if the symptoms are properly identified.

 If the survey results suggest that you or your child may be depressed, your CF care team may recommend further evaluation to determine if treatment is necessary.
 If your care team does not include a mental health specialist, you or your child may be referred to a mental health specialist who works outside of your care center and can evaluate your child before offering the appropriate treatment.
 For parents who may be experiencing depression, the CF care team may refer you to your primary care physician who can coordinate your care.
+Other resources that can help you find a mental health provider include:

 How Is Depression Treated?

 Treatment for depression is highly effective, and 80 to 90% of people with depression respond well to treatment.3 Treatment depends on how mild or severe the depression is and can include counseling such as talk therapy, medication, or both.
+There are several types of mental health providers.
+Some provide talk therapy, some prescribe medications, and some provide both talk therapy and prescribe medication.

 Talk therapy involves meeting with a health care professional who specializes in treating depression, discusses your issues, and works with you to develop solutions.
 Common types of talk therapy for treating depression include cognitive behavioral therapy (CBT) and interpersonal therapy (IPT).